 Where the losing party failed to get a copy of his opponent's drawing or specification during the interference, he may order a copy thereof to enable him to respond to a rejection based on the successful party's disclosure.
-Such order is referred to the Patent Interference Examiner who has authority to approve orders trine of estoppel to subject matter in the cases involved in the interference.
-See § 1105.03.
+Such order is referred to the Patent Interference Examiner who has authority to approve orders of this nature.